72+ LINES, NO CLICHÉ

 mindfulness Read → -

-"Noticing the noticing is its own quiet doorway."
+"Noticing without changing is its own small art."

 mindfulness Read → -